ALPHA INTERNET LIMITED – DATA PRIVACY NOTICE

 - Performing analysis of our customer demographics, for example, live chat response time quality;

 - Communicating with you, for example, email or phone.

-The Trusted Third Parties with whom we share your data with fall under one of the parties set our below:
+The trusted third party service providers with whom we share your data with fall under one of the parties set our below:

-- Providers acting as processors based within the EEA who provide IT and System Administration services.
+- Providers acting as processors who provide IT and System Administration services.

 - Professional advisers acting as processors including lawyers, bankers, auditors and insurers who provide banking, insurance and accounting services.

 - Other organisations we work with to deliver our products and services.